HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 Variables that represent coded data found elsewhere in the Reportabilty Response will be enclosed with angle brackets with a link to the relevant element, like this: &lt;[variable](reportability_response_narrative_guidance.html#narrative-construction-guidance)&gt;

-## eICR Processed wtih No Warnings or Errors
+## eICR Processed with No Warnings or Errors

 ### [Reportability Response Subject](StructureDefinition-rr-communication-definitions.html#Communication.topic)
 (for circumstances where **any** determination of reportability code is **reportable or maybe reportable** - it is recommended to communicate the Reportability Response to Provider/Reporter)